Posted on

 The Internationale

 The Internationale is a left-wing song used by various social and communist movements.
 It was composed by Pierre De Geyter.
 This is number K213-A and is sung by the Bolshoi Theatre Chorus and Orchestra.
-Looks like the group associated with the Bolshoi Theatre at the time sang it.
+It looks like the group associated with the Bolshoi Theatre at the time they sang it.

 You can download the MP3 here or listen to it below.